High-ROI Interiors: 5 Strategic Upgrades That Boost Property Value

 Lighting is the most underrated design tool I see developers miss.
 Done well, it completely changes how a space feels and how it photographs.

 Lighting also plays beautifully with CGIs and marketing photos.
-A softly lit room instantly feels more premium and you get to create that effect without stretching your budget out of control.
+A softly lit room instantly feels more premium, and you get to create that effect without stretching your budget out of control.
+This is practical design strategy that works for your CGI renders, your property photography, and your actual buyer's experience when they walk through the door.

 Smart Joinery Solutions

-Built-in storage solves problems before buyers even realise they exist.
+Built in storage solves problems before buyers even realise they exist.
 Where do the coats go?
 Is there anywhere to stash the hoover?
 How do I keep everyday clutter out of sight?
+These questions matter more than you might think.

 Done well, joinery is a double win: it makes a space work harder and look better.
-Think window seats with discreet storage, full-height wardrobes that visually disappear, or alcove shelving that turns "dead space" into added value.
-In the dining room below, we took two awkward alcoves and created compact desk space for occasional working from home.
+Think window seats with discreet storage, full height wardrobes that visually disappear, or alcove shelving that turns "dead space" into added value.
+In one recent project, we took two awkward alcoves and created compact desk space for occasional working from home.
+The buyer noticed.
+The developer's offer reflected that.

 And the ROI?
-It’s universal.
-Buyers always say the same thing: “You can never have enough storage.”
-They’re right and developers who design it in from the start instantly elevate buyer perception.
+It's universal.
+Buyers always say the same thing: "You can never have enough storage."
+They're right, and developers who design it in from the start instantly elevate buyer perception.
+Storage is often the difference between a space that feels liveable and one that feels cramped.
+For developers, that can be the difference between a sale and a renegotiation.

 Layouts That Make Sense

-For developers, this translates into homes that feel bigger, function better and photograph beautifully all of which contribute to faster sales and stronger offers.
+For developers, this translates into homes that feel bigger, function better and photograph beautifully.
+All of which contribute to faster sales and stronger offers.
+A well planned layout is invisible when it works, but painfully obvious when it doesn't.
+Your buyer will feel the difference, and so will your bottom line.

 The ROI of Great Design

-According to the RICS Residential Market Survey, buyer expectations around quality, usability and presentation continue to rise meaning well-designed interiors aren’t a nice-to-have, they’re a commercial advantage.
+According to the RICS Residential Market Survey, buyer expectations around quality, usability and presentation continue to rise.
+Well designed interiors aren't a nice to have, they're a commercial advantage.
+They're the difference between a development that moves and one that stalls.
+They're the difference between hitting your numbers and missing them.

 About the author: Louise Wynne lives in Yorkshire and has been working with house builders and property developers nationally since 2006.
-Combining interior design and styling with her colour psychology expertise, Louise gets to the heart of her clients’ requirements.
+She specialises in helping SME developers understand how strategic interior design drives return on investment, faster sales and stronger buyer perception.
+Combining interior design and styling with colour psychology expertise, Louise gets to the heart of what buyers actually want and what moves a development commercially.